 The termination or expiration of the Services for any reason including non-renewals and violations of the TOS, AUP or other relevant agreement shall result in the irreversible deletion of the Client’s data stored on the Supplier’s systems within the scope of the Services, in particular but not limited to the data stored within the Client’s hosting accounts, other than to the extent required to comply with applicable law.

-Take reasonable steps to ensure that each Data Sub-processor that is engaged by the Supplier complies with Data Protection Law and in particular the GDPR, regardless of whether the Data Sub-processor is based within or outside the EEA.
+Take reasonable steps to ensure that each Data Sub-processor that is engaged by the Supplier complies with Data Protection Law and in particular the GDPR, regardless of whether the Data Sub-processor is based within or outside the UK, Switzerland, and the EEA.
 The list of Data Sub-processors is available upon request.

 Inform the Client in the event of the Supplier adding or replacing a Data Sub-processor by means of an email notification.
 If the Client does not object to the addition or replacement of a Data Sub-processor within five (5) calendar days, the Client is deemed to agree with the addition or replacement.

 Should the Client object to the addition or replacement of a Data Sub-processor within five (5) calendar days of the relevant email notification, the Parties shall work on a mutually acceptable solution, which may include terminating the relevant portions of the Services relating to the use of the new Data Sub-processor.

 Assist the Client in complying with its obligations around security, notification of security breaches, and data protection impact assessments, taking into account the nature of processing and the information available to the Supplier, provided that the Client shall cover all costs incurred by the Supplier in connection with its provision of such assistance.